Your first glimpse of the college experience

-The High School Summer Scholars Program gives current sophomores and juniors in high school an opportunity to enroll in undergraduate courses for credit.
+The High School Summer Scholars Program gives current juniors in high school an opportunity to enroll in undergraduate courses for credit.
 Select from a range of stimulating introductory courses in humanities, math, sciences, and social sciences.
-Live on campus in one of our top-ranked residence halls and participate in specialized seminars, workshops, academic support groups, weekend outings, and evening social events.
+This program is ideal for students who want to earn college credit, challenge themselves academically and explore courses in a specific major or subject.

 High School Summer Institutes

 High School Summer Institutes allow students to discover a new passion, or dive deeper into an existing one, through a noncredit, interdisciplinary environment.
 Students interact with WashU instructors from across a variety of disciplines and examine the connections between these different fields of study and research.
 These programs are open to current freshmen, sophomores, and juniors in high school.

 High School Summer Academy

 Through our High School Summer Academy, current juniors enroll in one undergraduate course for credit.
 In addition to the traditional classroom experience, students participate in a noncredit research skills course leading to the development of an original research project.

 Exploration Courses provide students the opportunity to experience WashU from home over the summer.
 Through these online, noncredit courses, students explore a topic or subject through a series of interactive activities, lectures and discussions with pre-college peers from around the world.

 The Sam Fox School of Design and Visual Arts offers two pre-college programs, the Architecture Discovery Program and the Portfolio Plus Program.